Grove Studio | How We Work

 Interior elevations

-Door, window, and joinery schedules
+Door, window, and cabinetry schedules

 Finishes and materials schedule

-Services — Coordination on Drawings Only
+Services, Coordination on Drawings Only

 Notes on existing services / key constraints~